getlackey/dustjs-api/README.md

-# Lackey DustJs Helpers
+# Lackey API DustJs Helper

-A bunch of dustjs helpers

 This module is part of the [Lackey framework](https://www.npmjs.com/package/lackey-framework) that is used to build the [Lackey CMS](http://lackey.io) amongst other projects.